Religions and ethical systems

 - 3.1% Atheists,

 In contrast, adults affiliated with various Christian denominations has decreased by a slightly larger number of percentage points from 78.4% in 2007 to 70.6% in 2015-MAY.
-The actual number of Christian adults has shrunk by about 5 million over 8 years.
+The actual number of Christian adults has shrunk by about 5 million over 8 years, and continues to shrink today.
 3,4

 The differences between Agnostics and Atheists:

-Atheism is commonly divided among into two groups: strong Atheists, and weak Atheists:
+Atheism is often divided among into two groups: strong Atheists, and weak Atheists:

-- Strong Atheism -- sometimes called Explicit Atheism -- refers to individuals who firmly assert that there is no God, Goddess, or pantheon of Goddesses.
+Strong Atheism -- sometimes called Explicit Atheism -- refers to individuals who firmly assert that there is no God, Goddess, or pantheon of Gods or Goddesses.

 Sometimes, a Strong Atheist is defined as a person who firmly denies the existence of specific Deities -- like Zeus or Thor.
 We do not recommend this definition, because it would make the vast majority of humans into Strong Atheists.
-There are books that list 1,000 Gods or 1,000 Goddesses.
+There are books that list thousands of Gods and/or Goddesses.
 Most adults believe in very few if any of these thousands of deities listed.
-Yet if you called them Strong Atheists, they wold probably be quite offended!.
+Yet if you called them Strong Atheists, they would probably be quite offended!.